Orders for Protection and Harassment Restraining Orders Booklet

 - concerns about your immigration status

-You can find the phone number for your local legal aid office starting on page 42.
+You can find the phone number for your local legal aid office on LawHelpMN.org.

 - The Affidavit is a statement of facts.
 You give basic information about yourself and your children and you describe the domestic abuse.

 - The Petition tells the court what you want the court to do.
 You list the things you want the judge to order in the OFP.

 You do not have to put your address in the affidavit.
 You can put “safe place” instead.